Skip to main content Skip to footer

 Con: Warranties May Cover Repairs Instead of Replacements

 Contractors want to spend as little time and money on your home as possible, so they may choose to repair problems instead of replacing damaged items such as air conditioners and electrical systems.
-Since repairs don't always last as long as replacements, you could face more expenses in the near future.
+Since repairs do not always last as long as replacements, you could face more expenses in the near future.

 If you need mortgage services for a home purchase or to refinance the mortgage you already have, TDECU can help.
-Get started with our fast, pre-qualification process now.
+Get started with our fast pre-qualification process now.